rbehjati/comprehensive-rust/src/traits/trait-objects.md

 # Trait Objects

-A trait object points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.
+A trait object (specified using [dyn](https://doc.rust-lang.org/std/keyword.dyn.html)) points to both an instance of a type implementing our specified trait and a table used to look up trait methods on that type at runtime.

 ```rust
 trait Greet {